 Laminated glass is the strongest, safest glass panel option in the architectural railing market.
 And, just as you were already familiar with tempered glass, you likely are familiar with laminated glass as well.
 Nearly all front windshields on vehicles are made with laminated glass.

 Laminated glass is made-up of two tempered glass panels that are bonded together with an interlayer.
 This interlayer ensures that, if one or both of the tempered glass panels shatter, the frame of the glass panel will stay intact.
 Think of a windshield that gets a crack in it: the windshield will almost always start to “spiderweb” but will not cave in on itself or lose its structure.

-There are two main types of interlayers used in architectural glass railing: polyvinyl butrayal (PVB) and ethylene-vinyl acetate (EVA).
-Generally, we only recommend using PVB for interior applications as it will degrade quicker than EVA in an exterior environment.
-Further, EVA generally produces a more clear lamination than PVB.
+There are two main types of interlayers used in architectural glass railing: Ethylene-Vinyl Acetate (EVA) and Sentry Glass Plus (SGP).
+Generally, we only recommend using EVA for non-coastal applications and using SGP in coastal settings.

 If you’re interested in utilizing a frameless glass system, like you can see below, we recommend using laminated glass.
 This is an extra precaution that ensures, should your glass system crack, no one would fall through the glass panels.